Huw van Steenis

-Huw van Steenis (born 27 September 1969) is a British financier and currently the Vice Chair at Oliver Wyman.
-He was formerly the Senior Adviser to the CEO at UBS.
-He also chairs UBS´ Sustainable Finance Committee.
+Huw van Steenis (born 27 September 1969) is a British financier, former securities analyst and vice chair at management consultancy firm Oliver Wyman.

-He formerly served as Senior Adviser to Mark Carney, the Governor of Bank of England where he led a review on the future of finance.
-Before, he was Global Head of Strategy at Schroders, a British multinational asset management company, and Global Coordinator Banks and Diversified Financials within the Equity Research Division at investment bank Morgan Stanley.
-He is noted for his bearish forecasts prior to the global financial crisis and Eurozone crisis, and views on the reshaping of the investment industry.
+He was formerly senior Adviser to Mark Carney, the former Governor of Bank of England where he led a review on the future of finance.
+Before that, he held the role of Global Coordinator, Banks and Diversified Financials within the Equity Research Division at investment bank Morgan Stanley.
+He is noted for his views on the reshaping of the investment industry.

 Education

-Van Steenis was educated at Trinity College, Oxford where he obtained an MA in Politics, Philosophy and Economics.
+Van Steenis was educated at Trinity College, Oxford where he graduated in Politics, Philosophy and Economics.
 In 1994 he went to INSEAD Business School where he obtained an MBA.